bitcoin/bitcoin/doc/miner.md

 Setting your maximum mined block
 --------------------------------

-By default, the maximum block that Bitcoin Unlimited will mine is 1MB (compatible with Bitcoin Unlimited).
+By default, the maximum block that Bitcoin Unlimited will mine is 1MB (compatible with Bitcoin Core).
 You may want to increase this block size if the bitcoin network as a whole is willing to mine larger blocks, or you may want to decrease this size if you feel that the demands on the network is exceeding capacity.

 To change the largest block that Bitcoin Unlimited will generate, run: